Adjust

 Hannah Arendt

 Johanna "Hannah" Arendt (1906-1975) was a German-born American historian, philosopher, and political theorist.
-She is most well known for her studies of totalitarianism, including Nazism, and for coining the phrase "the banality of evil."
+She studied totalitarianism, including Nazism, and coined the phrase "the banality of evil."

 A mixture of gullibility and cynicism had been an outstanding characteristic of mob mentality before it became an everyday phenomenon of masses.